 Earnest money is paid by a buyer when an offer is made, and usually comes out to about 1 – 5% of the purchase price of the home.
 The money is held in escrow while the offer is in negotiation, and if an offer is accepted, the earnest money is applied toward down payment.
 Earnest money is refunded if a purchase negotiation fails, or an inspection falls through.
 It can be forfeited, however, if the buyer retracts the offer or defaults on an agreement.

-First time homebuyers who have attended a Live Seminar, Two Part Webinar, or a First Time Home Buying Self-Paced Course will be rewarded with a $200 coupon which can be applied to your closing costs on a BECU home loan.
+First time homebuyers who have attended a live seminar, webinar, or a first-time home buying self-paced course will be rewarded with a $250 coupon.
+This coupon can be applied to your closing costs on a BECU home loan.
 Limit one coupon per loan.

 The ongoing cost that impacts a buyer the most is also the most consistent and predictable: the mortgage payment.
 It's pretty easy to plan for each month, but it's also usually going to be the largest cash outlay each month.